I spent the winter waiting to visit this park. “Melt snow, MELT!”

 -Though there are trees around the park, there is no shade on the actual playground.
-It will be HOT in the sun.
 I suggest going early in the morning to beat the crowds and the heat.

 -There is some poison ivy in the wooded areas of the park (not near the playground).
 You can read more HERE.